 Decision-Makers

-Using the principles of the nursing process, RNs gather information, set goals, perform interventions, and evaluate.
-They use their in-depth knowledge base and cognitive, critical thinking to make decisions, supporting patients, families and the health care system.
+Using the principles of the nursing process, Registered Nurses RNs and NPs gather information, set goals, perform interventions, and evaluate outcomes.
+They apply their in-depth knowledge, critical thinking, and cognitive skills to make informed decisions, providing comprehensive support to patients, families, and the healthcare system.

 Leaders